After your client accounts have been created, you can add Axis video units to these accounts so that your clients can monitor their premises.

 unit’s serial number and owner authentication key (OAK), and then click

 A dialog box opens notifying you that the video unit connection is in progress.
 In the background, Waiting for connection is displayed in the State column.IMPORTANT: If the video unit’s serial number or OAK is not valid, an error message is displayed and the video unit is placed in the Error state.
 Video units that are in the Error state can only be deleted.
-Also, make sure to keep the OAK confidential because it is the password to your video unit’s web page.
+It is important to make sure to keep the OAK confidential because it is the password to your video unit’s web page.

 Press the video unit’s One-click camera connection button.